Class of 2024:

 Joseph A. Gomez (San Carlos, CA) CLAS, PPLE, hist [ASWU Senator 2021; Latin & Greek tutor]

-Megan Rodgers CLAS, PSYC [studied at the Intercollegiate Center for Classical Studies (ICCS) in Rome]
+Megan Rodgers CLAS, PSYC [studied at the Intercollegiate Center for Classical Studies (ICCS) in Rome; works at the library]

-Noah Bolls (Eugene, OR) ENGL-Creative Writing, CCM, clas [Tutor in the Writing Center]
+Noah Bolls (Eugene, OR) ENGL-Creative Writing, CCM, clas [Tutor in the Writing Center; student manager at the library]

 Katherine M. Locker (Eugene, OR) HIST, clas